RIP The Schlep

 Between her love of contemporary design and the demand for functionality in an ever-changing city, Falk envisioned a service that allows both enterprise and consumer clients the ability to subscribe to high-end, locally-sourced furniture for a fraction of the price to purchase.
 “We’re trying to change how we normally consume and use furniture," Falk said.
 “No more upfront costs, massive investments of capital, long term commitments to stuff you have to keep forever.
 And gone is the burden of ownership in a city where one-year leases are the status quo.
 With traditional furniture, you have to pay to move it, pay to store it, sell it for nickels on Craigslist, or toss it out on the street.
 ZZ removes all that hassle."

-In our interview below, Falk talks inspiration, history, and where she’s headed next.
+In our interview below, Falk talks inspiration, history, and what's next.

 Courtesy Kim Markel.